 Creating a compressed table, or a table with

-in the InnoDB data dictionary with the identifier for the
+the table type in the InnoDB data dictionary with the identifier

+for the Barracuda file format.
+From that point forward, the table

+cannot be used with a version of InnoDB that does not support the

 Barracuda file format.
-From that point forward, the table cannot

-be used with a version of InnoDB that does not support this new

-file format.
-To protect against anomalous behavior, InnoDB version
+To protect against anomalous behavior,

-5.0.21 and later performs a compatibility check when the table is
+InnoDB performs a compatibility check when the table is opened.

-TABLE statement recreates a table and thus changes its
+statement recreates a table and thus changes its properties.
+The

-properties.
-The special case of adding or dropping indexes without
+special case of adding or dropping indexes without rebuilding the

 To avoid confusion, for the purposes of this discussion we define the term “ib-file set” to mean the set of operating system files that InnoDB manages as a unit.
 The ib-file set includes the following files: